marcov/tech-notes/docs/Linux/bpf.md

 - LSM: LSM hooks in "security.h"
 - perf_events (used by BPF program type perf event)
 - `fmod_ret`: override UM function and syscalls.
 Returns an error or a fake result.
-- `bpf_iter`: iterator over various stuff, e.g. list of all currecnt task structures.
+- `bpf_iter`: iterator over various stuff, e.g. list of all current task structures.

 If you hook on exit path (`fexit` & `kretprobe`) you may not be able to retrieve the function arguments.
-The regiters holding the arguments at the functio entry could be clobbered by the function execution.
+The registers holding the arguments at the function entry could be clobbered by the function execution.

 ## Useful helper functions